Person

 → Visiting scholar of the Research school for Asian and Pacific studies at the Australian National University (ANU)

-→ OSCE election observer in Armenia and Macedonia; United Nations Civil Affairs Officer in Haiti
+→ OSCE election observer in Albania, Armenia and Macedonia; United Nations Civil Affairs Officer in Haiti

 → Development of a university institute for the documentation of indigenous knowledge in West Papua